martijnsark/natuur-quest/README.md

 ## Installation

-To get started with Natuur-Quest locally, follow these steps:
+To get started with Natuur-Quest on Windows locally, follow these steps:

 1. **Clone the Repository**:
    ```bash